 Do not apply for an EIN until your organization is legally formed.
 Applying for an EIN signals to IRS computer systems that an organization has been created, and therefore triggers filing requirements.

 We think that “legally formed” means that you’ve gotten your certificate of incorporation back from DCRA based on your DNP-1 filing, so this would be the most correct place for this step, but since you’ll have already completed it back when you were working on the DNP-1.

 Now that you have an EIN, you can file for exempt status.
 The IRS publication quoted above is a decent primer, and there are also legal-ish instructions for Form 1023.
 However, if you don’t expect to receive more than $50,000 in any of the next 3 years, you can file Form 1023-EZ instead.
-It appears that you can file the 1023-EZ only online by searching for it on pay.gov.
+It appears that you can only file the 1023-EZ online, and can only access it by searching for it on pay.gov.